Sagar0-0/DSA/README.md

   - Most of Leetcode Questions also have question numbers.
 Eg. 1007-minimum-domino-rotations-f...
   - ### New questions finding
   - Normal (A question name with proper words and spacings)
-  - Proper structure with folders/directories according to codign platoforms.
+  - Proper structure with folders/directories according to coding platforms.
 - If exists, select your solution file according to your programming language.
 - If your problem's solution doesn't exist
   - Either create an new [Issue](https://github.com/Sagar0-0/DsA/issues) and request public to solve it for you.(Coming soon...)